-The following table illustrates our estimates of the potential value of the payments and benefits to which Mr. Peterson would be entitled to receive upon a termination of his employment without cause or upon his death or disability pursuant to his employment agreement that are in addition to those benefits customarily extended to departing executive officers, in either case as of December 31, 2018.
+The following table illustrates our estimates of the potential value of the payments and benefits to which Mr. Peterson would be entitled to receive upon a termination of his employment without cause or upon his death or disability pursuant to his employment agreement that are in addition to those benefits customarily extended to departing executive officers, in either case as of December 31, 2019.
 The amounts that Mr. Peterson would receive in an actual termination can only be determined at the time the event occurs.

 Benefits and Payments Upon Termination Termination Without Cause Death or Disability

-Cash Severance-Salary (1) \$1,050,000
+Cash Severance-Salary (1) \$1,100,000

-Cash Severance-Bonus (2) \$1,500,000
+Cash Severance-Bonus (2) \$1,600,000

-Stock Options-Accelerated (3)
+Stock Options-Accelerated (3) \$557,000

-(1) The calculation is two times Mr. Peterson's base salary for 2019 and does not include the amount of any accrued but unpaid base salary or vacation through the date of termination that may be payable to Mr. Peterson at the time of termination.

-(2) The calculation is two times Mr. Peterson's incentive compensation target for 2019, as approved by the Board.

-(3) The aggregate value is based on the spread between the closing market price of Common Shares on December 31, 2018 (\$46.20) and the exercise price of the Signing Options (\$65.98 for the Signing Options granted on June 18, 2018).
-For the purposes of any of the two tranches of 50,000 options that remain to be granted to Mr. Peterson under his employment agreement on each of June 18, 2019 and 2020, the calculation assumes that the exercise price will be the same price as the share price on the grant date and, therefore, the spread would be \$0.
+- (1) The calculation is two times Mr. Peterson's base salary for 2019 and does not include the amount of any accrued but unpaid base salary or vacation through the date of termination that may be payable to Mr. Peterson at the time of termination. - (2) The calculation is two times Mr. Peterson's incentive compensation target for 2019, as approved by the Board. - (3) The aggregate value is based on the spread between the closing market price of Common Shares on December 31, 2019 (\$65.48) and the exercise price of the Signing Options: (i) \$65.98 for the 200,000 Signing Options granted on June 18, 2018, and (ii) \$54.34 for the 50,000 Signing Options granted on June 18, 2019.
+For the purposes of the remaining tranche of 50,000 options to be granted to Mr. Peterson under his employment agreement on June 18, 2020, the calculation assumes that the exercise price will be the same price as the share price on the grant date and, therefore, the spread would be \$0.